calvinrzachman/chain-of-thought/lightning-network/README.md

 Bitcoin is already near infinitely divisible, near infinitely portable, and fully verifiable.
 So what gives?
 Why do we need “more layers” to realize Satoshi’s vision (his real vision - not the shitcoin)?
 The very thing which gives Bitcoin the properties here outlined, is what prevents it from being used as an every day medium of exchange.

 THOUGHT: If a medium which is otherwise most suitable as a store of value cannot move frequently enough to accomodate the frequency of man's exchange, then he will divise a way to abstract that medium and exchange claims against it.
 These "promises to pay" weigh nothing at all and will therefore be scalable to whichever frequency man requires.
 As it turns out, promises are NOT infinitely scalable.
-Credit carries risk and requires trust in indiduals, institutions, reputation systems, etc.
+Credit carries risk and requires trust in individuals, institutions, reputation systems, etc.

 QUESTION: Why can’t you “move” Bitcoin in small amounts with high frequency?
 Is this not a short coming in portability?
 ANSWER: A decentralized auditable ledger brings security and finality to our system state, but all the information replication and energy that this requires makes the system difficult to scale.
 Network enforced digital scarcity comes at a price.